Field Status: Al Ruschhaupt – CLOSED to all practices. GAME Field Only Craig Ranch – CLOSED for practice and games –

-Coaches cards for NEW coaches will be handed out at the meeting and Returning coaches will have their card updated with the current year sticker (please bring your card).
-Plus any information regarding new rules, uniforms and equipment.
-All coaches will be able to log into their team accounts after the meeting to contact their teams the morning of 1/26/23.
+ALL Coaches are invited to attend the meeting.
+The meeting will cover any information regarding fields new rules, uniforms and equipment.
+All coaches NEW & RETURNING will be able to log into their team accounts after the meeting to contact their teams the morning of 1/26/23.

 Clinics: All coach licensing clinics will be done online: